Heart Failure

 • Class II: Some physical activity limitations and generally comfortable while at rest.

-• Class III: Significant limitations in physical activity and generally comfortable while are rest.
+• Class III: Significant physical activity limitations and comfort while resting.

 • Class IV: Unable to carry on daily activities without physical discomfort and symptoms are still present in periods of rest.